regen-network/regen-sanity/README.md

 ## Development

-1. Run `yarn start` to start the studio locally.
+1. Run `yarn dev` to start the studio locally.
 2. When adding new documents or objects to the schema, make sure to import them from `schemas/schemas.js`.
 In case of documents, you'll also need to make sure to add them to the appropriate list in `deskStructure` so it gets displayed on the Studio, whether it's as part under "Registry", "Website" or "Shared".
 3. You might also need to change `__experimental_actions` field.
 When creating a new document you will need the `create` action to add a new entry in the local studio.
 This action should be commented back after to prevent having more than one entry for a document.
 Note that this is relevant only for documents that represent website/app pages.
 For other types of documents (eg SDG, impact...), we do no use experimental_actions at all because we do want to create multiple such documents, contrary to a website/app page that should be unique.